-Bearing in mind that you should have already told us, in Q4, how this project will benefit you as an artist or creative practitioner, we want you to tell us here how this may eventually have a positive impact on audiences and the wider public engagement and awareness of your work.
+Bearing in mind that you should have already told us, in Q1, how this project will benefit you as an artist or creative practitioner, we want you to tell us here how this may eventually have a positive impact on audiences and the wider public engagement and awareness of your work.
 If you're applying for this sort of activity, please note that you don't need to give us any estimated figures in the section below.

-If your application has an international element, then if possible you should show what plans you have in place to show how the activity will benefit people in Scotland (for example through digital distribution, photo documentation, or postproject workshops, talks & discussions).
+If your application has an international element, then if possible you should show what plans you have in place to show how the activity will benefit people in Scotland (for example through digital distribution, photo documentation, or post-project workshops, talks & discussions).
 However we are aware that this won't always be relevant - for example in the case of the translation of written work by Scottish authors into another language, or the presentation of work by Scottish artists at an international showcase.
 In this case you should tell us about how the opportunity will be of benefit to the artists involved, and how this may eventually have a positive impact on audiences and the wider public engagement and awareness of their work in Scotland.

-To answer both parts of this question, we ask you to think about the different ways that people can engage with an activity.
+If your project activity does have an audience, or will involve participants and public engagement, then you should answer both parts of this question.
+To do this we would ask you to think about the different ways that people can engage with an activity.
 These might include: